Herb H. Henderson

-Herbert H. Henderson (June 23, 1929 – October 16, 2007) was an attorney and civil rights activist from Huntington, West Virginia.
+Herbert H. Henderson (June 23, 1929 – October 16, 2007) was an American attorney and civil rights activist from Huntington, West Virginia.
 He was also president of the West Virginia National Association for the Advancement of Colored People (NAACP) for 20 years.

-Family and education
+Early life and education

-Henderson was born in McDowell County, West Virginia to John and Elnora Henderson.
+Henderson was born in McDowell County, West Virginia, to John and Elnora Henderson.
 He graduated from West Virginia State College in 1953.
 He earned a Juris Doctor from George Washington University Law School in 1958, where he was the first black student to graduate.

+Career

+Henderson founded a law practice in Huntington after graduating from George Washington University.
+Some of his notable cases include NAACP v.
+West Virginia Department of Public Safety, which allowed African American women to be admitted to the West Virginia State Police.
+He was president of the West Virginia National Association for the Advancement of Colored People (NAACP) for 20 years, from 1966 to 1986.
+Henderson also worked as general counsel for the National NAACP in 1984 and again from 1989 through 1990.

+Personal life

-He was married to Maxine Henderson for 49 years.
+Henderson was married to Maxine Henderson for 49 years.
 The couple had four daughters.

-Legal career

-Henderson founded a law practice in Huntington, West Virginia after graduating from George Washington University Law School.
-Some of his notable cases include: NAACP vs. West Virginia Department of Public Safety which allowed African-American women to be admitted to the State Police.
-He was president of the West Virginia National Association for the Advancement of Colored People (NAACP) for 20 years from 1966 to 1986.
-He was general counsel for the National NAACP in 1984 and again from 1989 through 1990.

-Death, honors, and legacy
+Henderson died on October 16, 2007.